kr99/arch/EventDrivenCapability.md

     "publisher":{
-        "name": "REQUIRED, Name of the publishing app or service", "version": "REQUIRED, Version number of the publishing app or service", "instanceId": "The container ID of the publishing app or service", "schemaVersion":"REQUIRED, The publisher's schema version number"
+        "name": "REQUIRED, Name of the publishing app or service", "version": "REQUIRED, Version number of the publishing app or service", "deprecation": // OPTIONAL object describing if and how this message topic is deprecated.
+            {
+                "deprecated": "BOOLEAN value"
+                "details": "OPTIONAL A text description of where to look for the newer version of this topic/queue/API; OR why it is being retired; OR what is replacing this API"
+                "supportedUntil": "OPTIONAL text description of how long this topic/API version will be supported (e.g. 'available through Q1 2099' or 'TBD, hopefully Q4 2020')"
+            }
+        "instanceId": "The container ID of the publishing app or service", "schemaVersion":"REQUIRED, The publisher's schema version number"
     },